preterag/pipe-pop/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## Community

-Join our community on Discord: https://discord.gg/surrealine

 ---

-Thank you for using the Pipe POP Node Management Toolkit from Surrealine!
+Thank you for using the Pipe POP Node Management Toolkit from Preterag!